 The Suzuki method guitar books are made from a series of brilliantly graded and sequential pieces, each building on the last.
-Once the student gains some momentum, progress can be swift and the student capable quite quickly.
+Once the student gains some momentum, progress can be swift and impressive.
 The method makes use of many pieces of the classical guitar repertoire.

 The question arises, do you have to completely embrace the Suzuki teaching philosophy and methodology in order to benefit from the method books?
-I can only speak from my experience, but no you don’t.
+Well, no you don’t.

 But what about the child whose environment is not that favourable, whose parents can’t attend lessons or would prefer to send their child to soccer on a Saturday morning than sit through another group lesson or ensemble rehearsal?
 Can a young child learn to play an instrument whose parents don’t want a Suzuki flavoured home?

-The guitar teaching method that I use (Copy, Play and Learn Guitar) assists children as young as 5 years of age to develop their fine motor skills and learn to read music in a similar way as early childhood educators teach a young child to read and write.
-Kids learn naturally through imitation, and Copy Play and Learn uses this as the cornerstone of its methodology.
+The Copy, Play and Learn Guitar method assists children as young as 5 years of age to develop their fine motor skills and learn to read music in a similar way as early childhood educators teach a young child to read and write.
+Children learn naturally through imitation, and Copy Play and Learn uses this as the cornerstone of its methodology.
+The book consists of 43 easy pieces, but I find that by about the twenty-second or so, the child is equipped with the note reading skills and fine motor skills necessary to be able to start on the Suzuki pieces.
+By starting with Copy, Play and Learn, children can easily and confidently read and play music at the level required at the start of the Suzuki guitar books.
+They do so independently, without parental involvement, and in a relatively short period of time.

 To learn more about Copy Play and Learn Guitar head to https://www.copyplayandlearn.com/